ImFlog/schema-registry-plugin/README.md

 Mixing local and remote references is perfectly fine for Avro without specific configurations.

+Local references are resolved whatever the shape of the root schema: a record (or any other complex type), a union (`["null", "com.mycompany.MyType"]`) or a plain type name (`"com.mycompany.MyType"`).

 #### Json

 Mixing local and remote references is perfectly fine for JSON.